Privacy

 International transfers

 baki.io is operated from Berlin, Germany.
-Most processing happens inside the EU/EEA (SiteGround, Plausible Cloud).
-Two data flows can leave the EU:
+The controller (Baki Bektaş) is based in the EU.
+Two data flows can leave the EU/EEA:

-- Cloudflare routes requests through the nearest edge node, which may be a US point of presence depending on visitor location and load.
-Transfers are covered by Cloudflare’s Standard Contractual Clauses and its participation in the EU-US Data Privacy Framework.
+- Cloudflare (CDN, Pages origin, Workers runtime, Workers KV) routes requests through the nearest edge node, which may be a US point of presence depending on visitor location and load.
+Transfers are covered by Cloudflare’s Standard Contractual Clauses and by Cloudflare’s self-certified participation in the EU-US Data Privacy Framework — see European Commission Adequacy Decision (EU) 2023/1795 of 10 July 2023.

-- GitHub stores moderation-queue drops on US infrastructure.
-Transfers are covered by GitHub’s Standard Contractual Clauses and its participation in the EU-US Data Privacy Framework.
+- GitHub hosts source code and the drop-submission moderation queue on US infrastructure.
+Transfers are covered by GitHub’s Standard Contractual Clauses and by GitHub’s self-certified participation in the EU-US Data Privacy Framework (same Adequacy Decision 2023/1795).

 A copy of the relevant SCCs / DPF certifications can be requested from the controller email above.